 “Pardon?” you may ask.

-Acupuncturists like ours must study acupuncture for four years full time to be qualified and registered with the Chinese Medicine Board of Australia.
+Acupuncturists like ours must study acupuncture for four years full time to be members of the acupuncture body, the Australian Acupuncture and Chinese Medicine Association.

 Dry needlers only have to study dry needling for two days.

 Yes, you read that correctly.
 Two (2) days.